Tim-Liam-Hill/SimpleWebBrowser/README.md

 One thing I definitely want to do is make sure that I preserve the given formatting for p and pre tags since I am currently not doing that.
 It makes sites like [this](https://tjasink.com/games/bb/ ) look like a jumbled mess.

+Shouldn't we be inheriting background color???

+test.html is not displaying as expected.
+I think it relates to the fact that background color is not being inherited and that inheritance isn't working quite as expected???

+Think I got it: certain tags aren't passing inherited properties as they should.
+Maybe when a non-block element has children???

 # Exercizes

 4.6 is a bit much in my opinion/doesn't have a trivial algorithm to use.
 Consider the below html fragment: